BLADDER CANCER PREVENTION

 High Cholesterol

-New research is being done on the use of regent strips to identify microscopic amounts of blood in the urine.
-The most common symptom for bladder cancer is painless, hematuria, or blood in the urine.
-However, this product is still being evaluated and tested.
+The most common symptom of bladder cancer is hematuria, or blood in the urine.
+New research is being done on the use of reagent strips to identify microscopic amounts of blood in the urine.
+At present, however, this product is still being evaluated.

 Ultimately, the most important way to prevent bladder cancer is to make sound, healthy lifestyle choices.